Naiim-Hassouna/NewsApp-ReactNative/README.md

 # Features
 Dark and Light Themes: Customize your reading experience with the choice of dark or light themes to suit your preference and environment.

 Bookmarking: Save interesting articles for later reference.
 Bookmarking feature allows you to create a curated list of news articles you want to revisit.

 Category Classification: Easily navigate through different categories such as Business, Technology, Sports, and more to discover news relevant to your interests.

 Search Functionality: Find specific articles by searching with titles, authors, or keywords.
 The search feature enhances accessibility and enables quick access to relevant information.
-Getting Started

 # To run the app locally, follow these steps: